-Type of international assistance Purpose Budget ceilings per request Deadline for submission of request Authority for approval Preparatory assistance This assistance may be requested to (in order of priority): (i) prepare or update national Tentative Lists of properties suitable for inscription on the World Up to US\$ 5.000 At any time Director of the World Heritage Centre Heritage List; a commitment will be required from the State Party to nominate in priority on these lists sites recognized in approved thematic advice, such as the thematic studies prepared by the Advisory Bodies, as corresponding to gaps on the List; Between US\$ 5.001 and 30.000 31 October Chairperson of the Committee (ii) organize meetings for the harmonization of national Tentative Lists within the same geo-cultural area; (iii) prepare nominations of properties for inscription on the World Heritage List (including preparatory work such as collection of basic information, scoping studies of the potential for demonstration of Outstanding Universal Value, including integrity or authenticity, comparative studies of the property in relation to other similar properties (see 3.2 of Annex 5), including analysis in the context of the Gap Studies produced by the Advisory Bodies.
-Priority will be given to requests for sites recognized in approved thematic advice as corresponding to gaps on the List and/or for sites where preliminary investigations have shown that further inquiries would be justified, especially in the case of States Parties whose heritage is un- represented or under-represented on the World Heritage List; (iv) prepare requests for Conservation & Management assistance for consideration by the World Heritage Committee.
-Conservation and Management Assistance This assistance may be requested for: (i) the training of staff and specialists at all levels in the fields of identification, monitoring, conservation, management and presentation of World Heritage, with an emphasis on group Only for requests falling under items (i) to (vi): Only for requests falling under items (i) to (vi): Only for requests falling under items (i) to (vi) Training and Research assistance, Technical co- operation training; (ii) scientific research benefiting World Heritage properties; Up to US\$ 5.000 At any time Director of the World Heritage Centre assistance and Promotion and education assistance) (iii) studies on the scientific and technical problems of conservation, management, and presentation of World Heritage properties.
-Note: Requests for support for individual training courses from UNESCO should be submitted on the standard "Application for fellowship" form available from the Secretariat.
-Between US\$ 5.001 and 30.000 31 October Chairperson of the Committee (iv) provision of experts, technicians and skilled labour for the conservation, management, and presentation of properties inscribed on the List of World Heritage in Danger and the World Heritage List; Over 31 October Committee (v) supply of equipment which the State Party requires for the conservation, management, and presentation of properties inscribed on the List of World Heritage in Danger and the World Heritage List; US\$ 30.000 (vi) low-interest or interest-free loans for undertaking activities for the conservation, management, and presentation of properties inscribed on the List of World Heritage in Danger and the World Heritage
+Type of international assistance Purpose Budget ceilings per request Deadline for submission of request Authority for approval Preparatory assistance This assistance may be requested to (in order of priority): (i) prepare or update national Tentative Lists or properties suitable for inscription on the World Heritage List; a commitment will be required from 1 At any time Director of the World Heritage Centre the State Party to nominate in priority on these lists sites recognized in approved thematic advice, such as the thematic studies prepared by the Advisory Bodies, as corresponding to gaps on the List; Between 31 October Chairperson of the Committee (ii) organize meetings for the harmonization of nationa Tentative Lists within the same geo-cultural area; 1 (iii) prepare nominations of properties for inscription or the World Heritage List, including preparatory work such as collection of basic information, scoping studies of the potential for demonstration o Outstanding Universal Value, including integrity of authenticity, comparative studies of the property in relation to other similar properties (see 3.2 of Annex 5), including analysis in the context of the Gap Studies produced by the Advisory Bodies.
+Priority will be given to requests for sites recognized in approved thematic advice as corresponding to gaps on the List and/or for sites where preliminary investigations have shown that further inquiries would be justified, especially in the case of States Parties whose heritage is unrepresented or under represented on the World Heritage List; 5 5 7 7 7 7 7 5 5 5 5 5 (iv) prepare requests for Conservation &amp; Managemen assistance for consideration by the World Heritage Committee.
+Conservation This assistance may be requested for: Only for requests falling Only for requests falling Only for requests falling under and Management Assistance (incorporating Training and the training of staff and specialists at all levels in the fields of identification, monitoring, conservation management and presentation of World Heritage with an emphasis on group training; , to (vi): under items (i) to (vi): items (i) to (vi) Research assistance, Technical co- operation assistance and (ii) scientific research benefiting World Heritage properties or studies on the scientific and technica problems of conservation, management, and presentation of World Heritage properties; 1 US\$ 5.000 At any time Director of the World Heritage Centre Promotion and education assistance) (iii) establishment/revision of national policies or lega frameworks on heritage preservation benefitting World Heritage properties; g Between US\$ 5.001 and 30.000 31 October Chairperson of the Committee Note: Requests for support for individual training courses from UNESCO should be submitted on the standard "Application for fellowship" form available from the Secretariat.
+2 (iv) provision of experts, technicians and skilled labour for the conservation, management, and presentation of properties inscribed on the List of World Heritage in Danger and the World Heritage List; US\$ 30.000 31 October Committee (v) supply of equipment which the State Party requires for the conservation, management, and presentation of properties inscribed on the List of World Heritage in Danger and the World Heritage List; 1 (vi) low-interest or interest-free loans for undertaking activities for the conservation, management, and presentation of properties inscribed on the List or Í